nextpvp/Bukstom/README.md

 # Bukstom

-Implementation of the Bukkit API
+Implementation of the Bukkit API (1.8.8)
+This implementation is mainly being used for mini-game plugins so some parts will be left unimplemented

 ## Useful Links